Musk threatens to sue researchers who documented the rise in hateful tweets | Technology

 X, the social media platform formerly known as Twitter, has threatened to sue a group of independent researchers whose research documented an increase in hate speech on the site since it was purchased last year by Elon Musk.

-The center is a nonprofit with offices in the US and United Kingdom.
-It regularly publishes reports on hate speech, extremism or harmful behaviour on social media platforms like X, TikTok or Facebook.
+The center is a nonprofit with offices in the U.S. and United Kingdom.
+It regularly publishes reports on hate speech, extremism or harmful behavior on social media platforms like X, TikTok or Facebook.

 In the letter, attorney Alex Spiro questioned the expertise of the researchers and accused the center of trying to harm X's reputation.
 The letter also suggested, without evidence, that the center received funds from some of X's competitors, even though the center has also published critical reports about TikTok, Facebook and other large platforms.